enkidevs/curriculum/python/core/fundamental-data-structures/variables-and-types.md

 complex_value = 3 + 5J
 ```

-Using the built-in `type()` function, we can find out what type a variable has:
+Using the built-in `type()` function, we can find out what type a variable is:
 ```python
 print(type(integer_2))
 # <type 'int'>